HanaokaYuzu/Gemini-API/README.md

 asyncio.run(main())
 ```

-### Generate images with Imagen4
+### Generate and edit images

-You can ask Gemini to generate and modify images with Imagen4, Google's latest AI image generator, simply by natural language.
+You can ask Gemini to generate and edit images with Nano Banana, Google's latest image model, simply by natural language.

 > [!IMPORTANT]
 >
 > Google has some limitations on the image generation feature in Gemini, so its availability could be different per region/account.
-Here's a summary copied from [official documentation](https://support.google.com/gemini/answer/14286560) (as of March 19th, 2025):
+Here's a summary copied from [official documentation](https://support.google.com/gemini/answer/14286560) (as of Sep 10, 2025):
 >
 > > This feature’s availability in any specific Gemini app is also limited to the supported languages and countries of that app.
 > >